Skip to content

 • Feeling drained or irritable after gatherings

-• Struggling to relax or enjoy time off
+• Having trouble unwinding or taking time off

 • Internal pressure to make everything perfect